DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-selection.md

 Field | Type | Description
 ------|------|------------
-selectionAvailable | boolean | True if at least one row can be selected allSelected | boolean | True if all the rows available to select are selected someSelected | boolean | True if at least one but not all rows available to select are selected toggleAll | () => void | Selects or deselects all rows
+selectionAvailable | boolean | True if at least one row can be selected allSelected | boolean | True if all the rows available for selection are selected someSelected | boolean | True if at least one but not all rows available for selection are selected toggleAll | () => void | Selects or deselects all rows

 ### <a name="select-cell-args"></a>SelectCellArgs